 This page, featuring authors, writers and “pundits” (newspaper and magazine columnists, principally), is one of half-a-dozen compiling expressions of support for carbon taxes (or more targeted taxes, e.g., on gasoline) by notable individuals and organizations.
-Use Navigation Bar at top of page to access other pages with different supporter categories, click on the Progress link on the navigation bar and move to the desired category.
+To access other pages with different supporter categories, click on the Progress link on the navigation bar and move to the desired category.

 New York Times columnists

 Many of the Times’ regular editorial columnists have supported a carbon tax.
 (Former editorial columnist, John Tierney, has written in favor of a carbon tax, but he no longer appears on the op-ed page.
 Bob Herbert left the Times in March 2011 after nearly two decades as columnist.)

 Writing about Obama’s tepid response to the BP oil disaster in the Gulf Coast, Herbert wrote on June 1, 2010: